What is a DEXA scan?

 What do my DEXA scan results show?

-The bone density measurements will be compared with the bone density of a young healthy adult (known as a T score) or with an adult of your age, gender and ethnicity (known as a Z score).
-There are special detectors in the in the scanner that measures the amount of radiation that has passed through the bones.
+The bone mineral density measurements will be compared with the bone density of a young healthy adult (known as a T score) or with an adult of your age, gender and ethnicity (known as a Z score).

-- Between -1 and -2.5 SD is mildly reduced bone mineral density compared to peak bone mass
+- Between -1.0 and -2.5 defines reduced bone mineral density compared to young adults

 Who should have a DEXA scan?

 A DEXA scan is advised for those who have a bone fracture following a minor injury.
 It is also advised if a patient is considered at increased risk of osteoporosis.

 Recognized risks for osteoporosis are: Oestrogen deficiency in women (menopause or a lack of periods in young women), hypogonaidsm (low testosteorne level) in men, steroid treatment, smoking, excessive alcohol intake, low body weight (BMI below 19), a family hisotry of osteoporosis, a parental history of hip fracture, low calcium intake, vitamin D deficiency etc.

 If the doctor thinks a patient is at risk of developing osteoporosis they may use the Fracture Risk Assessment Tool (FRAX).
 FRAX gives predictive likelihood of having a bone fracture following minor trauma (so called fragility fracture) within the next 10 years.
 This calculation tool has important role in making decision about the management of individual patients.

 The DEXA scan is also used to monitor if a current treatment plan for osteoporosis is working.09-18-2018 04-11-2023